30+ Salary Increase Letter Samples | How to Ask for Pay Rise?

 Who are you supposed to ask for a salary increase?

-The person that manages your salary or bonuses is the only person you are supposed to ask for a salary increase.
-People should always ask the manager for the pay raise since he/she is the one that is in charge of handling such important matters like a salary increase.
+The person who manages your salary or bonuses is the only person you are supposed to ask for a salary increase.
+People should always ask the manager for a pay raise since he/she is the one in charge of handling such important matters as a salary increase.
 He/she is also the one above every other employee in the organization.
-Different companies have different people that handle salary pay raise.
+Different companies have different people who handle salary raises.
 The letter should help keep the request more formal and professional.
 I can be either a handwritten or soft copy.

 What are you supposed to include when requesting a pay raise?